 Let’s start with the good news…

-According to a 2014 survey of veterinary profession stakeholders that was commissioned by Partners for Healthy Pets, over the past four years there has been increased recognition of the importance of preventive pet healthcare.
-More than 60% of practice team members said that there has been an increased emphasis on preventive care in their practices and an increased effort to communicate the value and benefit of preventive care to pet owners.
-More than 70% said they have increased efforts to emphasize the importance of exams, rather than just the need for certain elements such as vaccines or heartworm tests.
-In the same survey, more than 80% of veterinary school deans and 70% of faculty said that there has been an increase in focus on preventive care both in their curriculum and clinical service education i
+Preventive pet care is gaining more recognition, according to a 2014 survey of veterinary profession stakeholders that was commissioned by Partners for Healthy Pets.
+More than 60% of practice team members reported an increased emphasis on preventive care in their practices and an increased effort to communicate the value and the benefit of preventive care to pet owners.
+More than 70% said they have increased efforts to emphasize the importance of exams, rather than just the need for certain elements, such as vaccines or heartworm tests.
+In the same survey, more than 80% of veterinary school deans and 70% of faculty noted an increased focus on preventive care, both in their curriculum and clinical service education. i

 - The percentage of dog owners who visited a vet in the last 12 months decreased from 86% in 2010 to 84% in 2014